ShivankK26/QR-Code-Generator/README.md

-In this Project, I've built a WebApp which can be used by any person to Generate a QR Code for any URL, Name, etc. The Tech Stacks used are:- HTML, CSS, JavaScript.
-So, just use the Project and have fun!
+In this Project, I've built a WebApp which can be used by any person to Generate a QR Code for any URL, Name, etc. So, just use the Project and have fun!